Internal Audit Best Practices to Stay Ahead of Microsoft Audits

 By regularly reviewing your Microsoft licensing compliance in-house, you achieve several benefits:

-- Early Detection of Issues: An internal audit will catch if thereโs a licensing shortfall or a misconfiguration (say, a mislicensed SQL Server instance or users accessing software without proper licenses).
-Itโs far better toย discover and address such issuesย than Microsoftโs auditors.
-Early detection means you can fix the problem on your terms โ often by reallocating licenses or making a planned purchase โ instead of facing urgent true-ups and penalties.
+- Early Detection of Issues: An internal audit will identify if there’s a licensing shortfall or a misconfiguration (such as a mislicensed SQL Server instance or users accessing software without proper licenses).
+It’s far better to discover and address such issues than it is for Microsoft’s auditors.
+Early detection means you can fix the problem on your terms – often by reallocating licenses or making a planned purchase – instead of facing urgent true-ups and penalties.

-- Avoiding Audit Red Flags: Microsoft often selects audit targets based on certain signals โ for example, a history of non-compliance, or an organization that hasnโt done a true-up in a long time.
+- Avoiding Audit Red Flags: Microsoft often selects audit targets based on specific signals – for example, a history of non-compliance or an organization that hasn’t performed a true-up in a long time.
 Organizations that perform routine internal audits tend to also do regular true-ups and cleanup, which can make them less likely to exhibit glaring compliance gaps.
 While not foolproof, staying compliant can lower your profile as a risky customer.

-- Financial Planning and Cost Optimization: Internal audits donโt just prevent penalties; they highlight inefficiencies like over-licensing or unused licenses.
+- Financial Planning and Cost Optimization: Internal audits don’t just prevent penalties; they also highlight inefficiencies, such as over-licensing or unused licenses.
 You can reclaim costs by identifying licenses that are paid for but not being used (common in enterprise agreements or subscriptions).
-For instance, an internal audit might show 50 unused Office 365 E5 subscriptions that can be reassigned or downsized at renewal, saving money.
-In this way, internal audits double as license optimization exercises.
+For instance, an internal audit might reveal 50 unused Office 365 E5 subscriptions that can be reassigned or downsized at renewal, resulting in cost savings.
+In this way, internal audits serve as dual purposes, acting as both license optimization exercises and internal audits.

-- Compliance Culture and Accountability: Running regular internal checks sends a message throughout the organization that software compliance matters.
-It encourages teams to follow processes (like not installing software without approval) since they know compliance is actively verified.
+- Compliance Culture and Accountability: Conducting regular internal checks sends a clear message throughout the organization that software compliance is a priority.
+It encourages teams to follow processes (such as not installing software without approval) because they know compliance is actively verified.
 This fosters a culture of accountability and reduces the chances of intentional or negligent license misuse by employees or IT staff.

 Setting Up an Internal Audit Program